github/docs/content/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect.md

 * You can customize values for {% ifversion ghec %}`issuer` or {% endif %}`audience` claims.
 For more information, see {% ifversion ghec %}"[Customizing the `issuer` value for an enterprise](#customizing-the-issuer-value-for-an-enterprise)" and {% endif %}"[Customizing the `audience` value](#customizing-the-audience-value)."
 * You can customize the format of your OIDC configuration by setting conditions on the subject (`sub`) claim that require JWT tokens to originate from a specific repository, reusable workflow, or other source.
 * You can define granular OIDC policies by using additional OIDC token claims, such as `repository_id` and `repository_visibility`.
-For more information, see "[AUTOTITLE](/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect#understanding-the-oidc-token)".
+For more information, see "[Understanding the OIDC token](#understanding-the-oidc-token)".

 ### Customizing the `audience` value